ibm-cloud-docs/cloud-activity-tracker/how-to/manage-events-ui/launch_kibana.md

 # Navigating to the Kibana dashboard
 {: #launch_kibana}

-You can launch Kibana from the {{site.data.keyword.cloudaccesstrailshort}} UI in {{site.data.keyword.Bluemix}}, or directly from a web browser.
+You can launch Kibana from the {{site.data.keyword.cloudaccesstrailshort}} UI in the {{site.data.keyword.Bluemix}}, or directly from a web browser.
 {:shortdesc}